anders-m-hallgren/Java.NET/README.md

 # Java.NETcore
-Attempt to provide unappinionated aid in language transition between one and the other.
+Attempt to provide unopinionated aid in language transition between one and the other.
 Using clean architecture and design patterns, such as Pipeline, IOC, Mediator and CQRS.
 Domain and test driven